ganeshkavhar/Fake-News-Detection-Python-Project/README.md

 # fake-news-detection
-Final Project for CAPP 30255 Advanced Machine Learning for Public Policy
+Final Project for CAPP 30255 Advanced Machine Learning
-Lauren Dyson & Alden Golab, Winter 2017

 You can find the final summary for this project in the main directory.